A Bigger Bang Tour: Set lists

 The set list played at the concerts changed at every destination and included new and old songs, but mostly centred around the same numbers.
 Altogether 80 different songs were played.
-At almost every destination, the opening song switched between "Jumpin' Jack Flash", "Start Me Up", "It's Only Rock 'n' Roll", and "Paint It Black"; the closing numbers were either "(I Can't Get No) Satisfaction" or "Brown Sugar."
+At almost every destination, the opening song switched between "Jumpin' Jack Flash", "Start Me Up", "It's Only Rock 'n Roll (But I Like It)", and "Paint It Black"; the closing numbers were either "(I Can't Get No) Satisfaction" or "Brown Sugar."
 A selection of new material was frequent as well as two songs sung by guitarist Keith Richards.

 New tracks included: "Rough Justice", "Infamy", "This Place Is Empty", "It Won't Take Long", "Rain Fall Down", "Streets of Love", "Back of My Hand" and "Oh No, Not You Again."

 The set list for the final show in The O2 in London, England, on 26 August – the last concert of the tour – was the following: